How To Propagate Coral Bells?

 Seeds

-One last way to propagate Coral Bells is by sowing seeds.
+One interesting way to propagate Coral Bells is by sowing seeds.
 You won’t get the same results this way as with cuttings because the seedlings are not good at inheriting the characteristics of the mother plant.

 But seed multiplication can still produce very interesting results.
 All varieties of heuchera have been obtained by sowing seeds and selecting interesting specimens.